inesaranab/Agentic-Sentiment-Analyzer/REPORT.md

 **Notebook:** - [View on GitHub](https://github.com/inesaranab/Agentic-Sentiment-Analyzer/blob/main/youtube-sentiment-chatbot/notebooks/multi_agent_sentiment_analyzer.ipynb)

+>[!TIP]
-*"As goes retrieval, so goes genetation"*, so the specific pipeline component that is going to be assesed is the RAG pipeline.
+>*"As goes retrieval, so goes genetation"*, so the specific pipeline component that is going to be assesed is the RAG pipeline.
 Although for the final system I am interested on Agentic evaluation (*goal, *tools).

 ## Task 5: Creating a Golden Test Data Set (15 points)